 The Kingdom, 229 Kilburn High Road, NW6 7JG

 One of north London's most welcoming Irish pubs, you don't need to be one of the many regulars to feel at home in Madden's.
-Take in knick-knacks including the carved wood figures of an unnamed band (including a double bass player) and perhaps opt for some of the homemade Thai food, which is a good step above Irish pub average.
+Take in knick-knacks such as the carved wood figures of an unnamed band (including a jazz trio) and perhaps opt for some of the homemade Thai food, which is a good step above Irish pub average.
 There's also a pool table upstairs.

 Madden's Bar, 130 High Road, N2 9ED

 8. The Sheephaven Bay, Camden